michael-franke/michael-franke.github.io/oberseminar/index.md

 &nbsp;\           "The interaction of functional pressure, redundancy and category variation in phonetic systems"

 &nbsp;\          <span style = "color:gray">At the level of individual speakers, evidence from natural speech corpora and laboratory investigations shows that the existence of similar lexical items promotes hyperarticulation of phonetic cues that distinguish them.
 In parallel, at diachronic time-scales evidence suggests that phoneme inventories evolve under the influence of a bias toward maintenance of existing lexico-semantic distinctions.
 How might these be causally related?
 Here we present simple exemplar-based simulations that help us explore hypotheses about a general linking mechanism between pressure to maintain lexical contrasts in individual usage events, and maintenance of phonemic contrasts over diachronic time scales.
-We show that redundancy in sound categories interacts with communicative pressure to modulate ‘cryptic variation’ in sound categories and show that within the model, this sub-phonemic variation shapes future sound change. </span>\
+We show that redundancy in sound categories interacts with communicative pressure to modulate ???cryptic variation??? in sound categories and show that within the model, this sub-phonemic variation shapes future sound change. </span>\
 &nbsp;\          &nbsp;\

 &nbsp;\          <span style = "color:firebrick">Adam Ussishkin</span> (Arizona)\